A Complete Guide to Moving to Nashville

 ✓-Decide what to do with your current home.
 Do you need to sell?
 Do you want to keep your home and rent it out?
 You’ll want to make a plan before moving and get started as soon as possible.
 Selling a house can take some time, especially if you need to get your home ready to sell (repairs, cleaning, decluttering, staging).
 If you decide to rent out your home, you’ll also need to get the house ready, find a reputable tenant, and hire a property management company.

-✓-Find a place to live before moving to Nashville.
+✓-Find a place to live in Nashville.
 First, decide if you’d like to buy or rent.
 If you choose to purchase, be prepared to make an offer quickly.
 Nashville’s current housing market is very competitive.

 ✓-Change your address with the post office and update your driver’s license and registration.